What Laws, Regulations and Policies Must Be Part of Your Employee Handbook for 2019 and Beyond?

 Why Should Attend

 Did you know that Employee Handbooks can be a risk or a benefit for Employers?
 For years an Employee Handbook has been one of the first documents employment law attorneys request when they are planning to pursue workplace charges against an Employer.
-Shouldn’t you ensure that your employee handbook protects your company instead of exposing it to numerous risk?
+Shouldn’t you ensure that your employee handbook protects your company instead of exposing it to numerous risks?
 Let me help you create an employee handbook that will reduce your company’s risk and help you mitigate the numerous workplace regulations that can impact your company.

 Over 26-35 regulations have changed since 2016.
 If you haven’t updated your employee handbook since 2017, your handbook is already outdated.